Fernando Tambroni: Minister of the Interior

 In July 1955, the newly appointed Prime Minister, Antonio Segni, selected Tambroni as his Minister of the Interior.
 Tambroni would remain at the Viminale Palace until February 1959, serving also in the cabinets of Adone Zoli and Amintore Fanfani.

 During his ministry, he was accused of using prefects in favor of the political interest of the government and his party.
 In 1956, he sent a confidential note to all Italian prefects inviting them to produce a report that not only illustrated the political ideals of the population, but also indicated measures that "could be implemented before the 1957 local elections to favorably influence voters, with the aim of starting a more effective fight against communism.
 He also created an ad hoc office, with some of his close and trusted advisors.
 Politicians, militants and citizens with leftist sympathies and ideas ended up in these files, but dossiers were also opened on party comrades and politicians close to the DC, to have instruments of conditioning, if not blackmail, other politicians.

-As minister, he organized the electoral campaign of the 1958 general election.
-He also approved interventions on municipal laws and local finances, prepared plans for reforming public assistance and civil protection law and reorganized the Vigili del Fuoco, the Italian firefighters corp.
+As minister, he organized the electoral campaign of the 1958 Italian general election.
+He also approved interventions on municipal laws and local finances, prepared plans for reforming public assistance and Protezione Civile law and reorganized the Vigili del Fuoco, the Italian firefighters corp.
 Tambroni authorized also the translation of Mussolini's body in the family chapel in Predappio and dissolved the city council of Naples, earning the hostility of mayor Achille Lauro.

 During these years, he was ranked among the main supporters of centre-left politics, becoming a close ally of Amintore Fanfani.
 In 1956, speaking at the party congress in Trento, he openly supported an alliance with the Italian Socialist Party (PSI), calling for an "innovative government program" and describing the centrist policies as "absurd".

 In January 1959, a conspicuous group of Christian Democrats started voting against their own government, forcing Fanfani to resign on 26 January 1959, after only six months in power.
 On 16 February, Antonio Segni sworn in as new Prime Minister and Tambroni was appointed Minister of Budget and Treasury.